chetandsbhadane/MagicalTextListner/README.md

 # Magical Text Listner

-- This mini project is fully created with javascript and little bit html css with bootstrap responsive.
+- This mini project is fully created with javascript and little bit html css with bootstrap responsiveness.
 - Visit here <a href="https://chetandsbhadane.github.io/MagicalTextListner/">Magical Text Listner</a>

 # How to use